-We were founded in 1985 in Michigan and have a balanced global footprint, with 67 offices in 23 countries, and over 2,000 engineers, scientists and creative thinkers.
-For the three months ended March 31, 2017 we generated 36%, 25% and 39% of our total billings from customers in the Americas region, or the Americas, from the Asia-Pacific region, or APAC, and from the Europe, Middle East and Africa region, or EMEA, respectively.
+We were founded in 1985 in Michigan and have a balanced global footprint, with 68 offices in 24 countries, and over 2,000 engineers, scientists and creative thinkers.
+For the six months ended June 30, 2017 we generated

+34%, 33% and 33% of our total billings from customers in the Americas region, or the Americas, from the Asia-Pacific region, or APAC, and from the Europe, Middle East and Africa region, or EMEA, respectively.
 In 2016, we generated 38%, 32% and 30% of our total billings from customers in the Americas, APAC, and EMEA, respectively.
 Billings by geographical region can vary significantly by quarter.
-As of March 31, 2017, we had tens of thousands of users across approximately 5,000 customers worldwide.
+As of June 30, 2017, we had tens of thousands of users across approximately 5,000 customers worldwide.
 We define customers as a company, an educational or governmental institution, any separate or distinct worksite, a business unit, or a particular group that uses our products or services.
-See the section entitled "Selected historical consolidated financial and other data-Key metrics."
+Billings consists of our total revenue plus the change in our deferred revenue in a given period and is discussed under "Selected historical consolidated financial and other data-Key metrics" of this prospectus.